 In May 2022, Brooks was selected as the recipient of the 2022 Sonia Skarlatos Public Service Award by the American Society of Gene & Cell Therapy for consistently fostering and enhancing the field of gene and cell therapy.

-Brooks earned bachelor’s and master’s degrees in psychology and received his Ph.D. in neurobiology from the University of North Carolina at Chapel Hill.
-After completing a postdoctoral fellowship at the Rockefeller University, Brooks became an investigator in the intramural program of the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
-He developed an internationally recognized research program focused on two distinct areas: the molecular basis of alcohol-related cancer, and rare neurologic diseases resulting from defective DNA repair.
-In addition to his position with DCI, Brooks is a guest researcher in the NIAAA Laboratory of Neurogenetics.
+Brooks received his doctorate in neurobiology from The University of North Carolina at Chapel Hill.
+After completing a postdoctoral fellowship at The Rockefeller University, he became an investigator in the NIH intramural program, where he developed an internationally recognized research program focused on two distinct areas: the molecular basis of alcohol-related cancer, and rare neurologic diseases resulting from defective DNA repair, including xeroderma pigmentosum, Cockayne syndrome and Fanconi anemia.

 Brooks’ research on rare genetic diseases gave him the opportunity to meet with patients and their families, which had a powerful impact on his view of the importance of translational science in rare diseases.
 He believes that focusing on commonalities across multiple rare diseases is an efficient approach to bring more patients into clinical trials more quickly.
 He has developed funding opportunities (e.g., RFA-TR-22-029: Basket Clinical Trials of Drugs Targeting Shared Molecular Etiologies in Multiple Rare Diseases) and initiated an IRDiRC working group on shared molecular etiologies.